-Keep the soil of your coffee plant consistently moist but not soggy.
-Use a well-draining, slightly acidic soil mix so that the plant doesn't get waterlogged.
+Keep the soil of your coffee plant consistently moist, but not soggy.
+Use a well-draining, slightly acidic soil mix so the plant doesn't get waterlogged.
 Check the soil at least once a week at first to establish a watering routine.
-When the seasons change, be sure to pay attention to the soil moisture, as your plant will probably need less water in the winter months than during the growing season.
+Your plant will likely need less water in the winter months than during the growing season.

-Feed your coffee plant using standard houseplant fertilizer diluted to half-strength every two months or so during the spring and summer.
+Feed your coffee plant using standard houseplant fertilizer diluted to half-strength every two months during the spring and summer.
 When fall comes around, pause your feeding routine until the following spring.
-Keep in mind that coffee plants can grow up to 11 feet high, so, if you plan to fertilize regularly during the growing season, make sure you have a large enough space to keep up with its growth.
+Keep in mind that coffee plants can reach 11 feet high at maturity, so if you plan to fertilize regularly, make sure you have a large enough space to keep up with its growth.

-The coffee plant's natural habitat is in the understory of a warm, humid jungle, and that's the climate they grow best in as houseplants, too.
-Its ideal temperature is above 65 degrees.
-(Freezing temperatures can kill your coffee plant, so be sure to keep it in a warm place away from cold drafts.)
+The coffee plant's natural habitat is in the understory of a warm, humid jungle, and they grow best in a similar climate as houseplants.
+The ideal temperature is above 65 degrees—freezing temperatures can kill your coffee plant, so be sure to keep it in a warm place away from cold drafts.

-An easy way to create more humidity around your plant is to fill a shallow tray with a layer of pebbles, and then add water in the tray to just below the top of the pebbles.
-Place your potted plant on top of the pebbles, making sure the bottom of the pot and the surface of the water don’t touch.
+An easy way to create more humidity around your plant is to fill a shallow tray with a layer of pebbles, then add water below the top of the pebbles.
+Place your potted plant on top of the tray, making sure the bottom of the pot and the surface of the water don’t touch.
 The water in the tray will slowly evaporate, adding moisture to the air around your plant.
-You can also keep the coffee plant in your warm, steamy bathroom.
+This species is also a great candidate to grow as a bathroom plant.

-Group humidity-loving plants closely together; the collective moisture given off by the plants will increase the humidity for all of them.
+Group humidity-loving plants closely together.
+The collective moisture given off by each plant increases the humidity for all of them.

 The genus Coffea actually encompasses about 120 individual species and varieties of coffee plants.
 Only three, however, are common houseplants: Coffea arabica, Coffea eugenioides, and Coffea canephora.